simonecorsi/awesome/README.md

 *   [philipnilsson/bueno](https://github.com/philipnilsson/bueno) - Composable validators for forms, API:s in TypeScript
 *   [swc-project/swc](https://github.com/swc-project/swc) - swc is a super-fast compiler written in rust; producing widely-supported javascript from modern standards and typescript.
 *   [uditalias/injex](https://github.com/uditalias/injex) - Simple, Decorated, Pluggable dependency-injection framework for TypeScript applications
-*   [brpapa/recursion-tree-visualizer](https://github.com/brpapa/recursion-tree-visualizer) - 🌳  Input the javascript code of any recursive function and visualize your recursion tree
+*   [brpapa/recursion-tree-visualizer](https://github.com/brpapa/recursion-tree-visualizer) - 🌳  Input the source code of any recursive function and visualize your recursion tree
 *   [nikersify/pico](https://github.com/nikersify/pico) - Take browser screenshots in Javascript  📸
 *   [sindresorhus/mem](https://github.com/sindresorhus/mem) - Memoize functions - an optimization technique used to speed up consecutive function calls by caching the result of calls with identical input
 *   [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal, fast and secure runtime for JavaScript and TypeScript written in Go